-- (3) In a case involving racketeering charges, the determination of whether that case should be related to another shall be made on the basis of the predicate acts charged, not the criminal enterprise. - (4) If a defendant has been convicted in more than one case and the sentences are pending before different judges, each of the pending sentences shall be imposed by a single judge determined by all of the relevant judges to be best suited to do so. - (c) Obligation of the United States Attorney's Office - ("USAO") to give notice to all relevant judges whenever it appears that one case may be presumptively related to another pursuant to Section (b)(1).
+- (1) It is the affirmative obligation of the United States Attorney's Office ("USAO") to give notice to all relevant judges whenever it appears that one case may be presumptively related to another pursuant to Section (b)(1).
 Such notice shall be by letter and filed together with the indictment, information or Federal Criminal Rule 7(b) motion and addressed to each of the judges concerned.
 The letter shall set forth the facts relevant to deciding whether the indictment or information should be related to another case.
 The letter shall in addition state clearly whether its purpose is solely to provide notice to the Court under this rule, or whether the USAO seeks reassignment. - (2) The USAO may move for leave to file a notice required by the rule ex parte and under seal for good cause shown.
 The USAO shall promptly move to unseal the notice once the need for ex parte and sealed filing no longer exists.
 Absent leave of court, the USAO shall publicly file a notice indicating that an ex parte sealed filing pursuant to this rule is being submitted. - (3) These obligations are continuing.
 The USAO should endeavor to provide notice that could avoid having two or more judges sentence different defendants or the same defendant in related cases.